Sick of dorm food? Sodexo not satisfying? Need a nice place to go for Parents' Weekend?

 1616 W. Wisconsin Ave., (414) 909-3999

 Among the city's best Japanese restaurants and one of Marquette’s newer eating spots, Maki Yaki has quickly become a go-to for students.
-The Japanese grill offers a variety of sushi and teriyaki dishes and a unique dining atmosphere and experience.
+The Japanese grill offers a variety of sushi and teriyaki dishes served in a unique dining atmosphere and experience.

 Michael’s Family Restaurant